ramaroberto/neat-python/docs/config_file.rst

 .. _min-species-size-label:

 * *min_species_size*
-    The minimum number of genomes per species after reproduction. **This defaults to 2.**
+    The minimum number of genomes per species after reproduction. **This defaults to 2, which is also the minimum.**

 .. index:: genome
 .. index:: DefaultGenome